microsoft/typescript-styled-plugin/README.md

 `
 ```

-You can enable IntelliSense for other tag names by configuring `"tags"`
+You can enable IntelliSense for other tag names by configuring `"tags"`:

 ```json
 {